On a general concept of a Hausdorff-type operator: boundedness of Hausdorff-type operators

-In the following we shall assume that the family $\mathrm{Aut}(G)$ of all topological automorphisms of a locally compact group $G$ is equipped with its natural (Braconnier) topology (see, e.~g., \cite[(26.1)]{HiR}, \cite[Section III.3]{Hoch}).
+Below we shall assume that $G$ is a locally compact group and the group $\mathrm{Aut}(G)$ of all topological automorphisms of $G$ is equipped with its natural (Braconnier) topology.
+In this topology the sets

+where $C$ runs over all compact subsets of $G$ and $V$ runs over all neighborhoods of the unit $e\in G$ constitute a fundamental system of neighborhoods of the identity (see, e.~g., \cite[(26.1)]{HiR}, \cite[Section III.3]{Hoch}).

 \begin{definition} Let $(\Omega,\mu)$ be a $\sigma$-compact quasi-metric space with positive Radon measure $\mu$.
-A family of topological automorphisms $(A(u))_{u\in \Omega}$ of a locally compact group $G$ is called measurable if the map $u\mapsto A(u)$ is measurable with respect to the measure $\mu$ and the Borel structure in $\mathrm{Aut}(G)$. \footnote{Here we concretisize the notion of the measurable family of topological automorphisms of a locally compact group from \cite{JMAA, Lie, homogen, JOTH, Nachr}.} \end{definition}
+A family of topological automorphisms $(A(u))_{u\in \Omega}$ of a locally compact group $G$ is called measurable if the map $u\mapsto A(u)$ is measurable with respect to the measure $\mu$ and the Borel structure in the topological space $\mathrm{Aut}(G)$ \footnote{Here we specify the notion of the measurable family of topological automorphisms of a locally compact group from \cite{JMAA, Lie, homogen, JOTH, Nachr}.}. \end{definition}